Academic Calendar 2025/26

 HSER 140 Introduction to Indigenous-Centred Human Services 3

-SOWK 110 Introduction to Social Work and Human Services 3
+SOWK 110 Introduction to Social Work and Social Services 3

-Plus One university-level elective chosen from the Qualifying elective courses with an Indigenous focus list 3
+Plus One university-level elective chosen from the list of Qualifying elective courses with an Indigenous focus 3

 Semester II